Private mortgage insurance is making a comeback.

 The insurance costs the borrower a monthly fee, typically a set percentage of the total mortgage loan.
 If for some reason the borrower can’t repay the loan, the insurance kicks in and the lender gets some of its money back.
 Because of the guarantee, lenders are more willing to write the mortgages.

-Pat Lamb, president of the mortgage division of First National Bank of Arizona in Scottsdale, which wrote the mortgage for the Santa Cruzes, said that until about six months ago, most home buyers who didn’t have the money for a 20 percent down payment were opting for piggyback loans.
+Pat Lamb, president of the mortgage division of First National Bank of Arizona in Scottsdale, said that until about six months ago, most home buyers who didn’t have the money for a 20 percent down payment were opting for piggyback loans.

 These loans actually involve two mortgages.
 In an 80-10-10 configuration, the home buyers puts 10 percent of the home’s value down in cash, gets a primary mortgage for 80 percent and then takes a second mortgage for 10 percent.
 The advantage of this approach is that the interest on both mortgages can be written off at tax time; the disadvantage is that the rate on the second mortgage generally is at least 2 percentage points higher than on the first and can rise with market rates.

 “In last six months, the mortgage insurance side has become much more competitive,” Lamb said.
 This is due, in part, to lenders becoming more hesitant to make piggyback loans because of problems selling them to investors, he said.
 Rising defaults in subprime mortgages, which are aimed at people with poor credit, had made investors shy away from second mortgages, Lamb said.
 But these same investors are comforted when loans are backed with mortgage insurance, he said.

 Data from the mortgage insurers’ trade association, the Mortgage Insurance Companies of America in Washington, D.C., shows that even as housing sales have dropped, the use of PMI has risen.